OssNass/daHelp-Clinic/README.md

 # daHelp-Clinic
-Software to manage releif efforts deveolped fot Syrian Arab Red Crescent.
+Software to manage relief efforts developed for Syrian Arab Red Crescent.
 The Clinic project repository

 This repository contains the clinic management software